stashed/docs/docs/guides/latest/auto-backup/workload.md

 ## Prepare Template

 We are going to use [GCS Backend](/docs/guides/latest/backends/gcs.md) to store the backed up data.
 You can use any supported backend you prefer.
 You just have to configure Storage Secret and `spec.backend` section of `BackupConfigurationTemplate` to match your backend.
-To learn which backeds are supported by Stash and how to configure them, please visit [here](/docs/guides/latest/backends/overview.md).
+To learn which backends are supported by Stash and how to configure them, please visit [here](/docs/guides/latest/backends/overview.md).

 **Create Storage Secret:**